blindedjoy/RcTorch/README.md

 RcTorch
 =========
-A Pytorch toolset for creating and optimizing Echo State Networks.
+A Pytorch toolset for creating and optimizing Reservoir Computers (RCs).
 See the complete RcTorch readthedocs documentation at [readthedocs](https://rctorch.readthedocs.io/en/latest/).
 Also see the preprint of our research paper on the [Arkiv](https://arxiv.org/abs/2207.05870) which demonstrates the power of our software by solving the forced pendulum.